PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-07 06:05:51
+Last updated: 2024-04-07 06:07:33
-Random Quote: There are so many great things to do with the human mouth, why waste it on talking? - Barney Stinson
+Random Quote: Welcome to the church of MathologyToday I'd like to talk about prime numbers and why they give us joy. - Sheldon